Local election gains boost Mozambique's MDM opposition party

 “If Renamo rejoined the political process ahead of national elections in 2014, it could split the opposition vote,” said Robert Besseling, Senior Africa Analyst for IHS Country Risk.

-“However, high turn-out in MDM strongholds and existing MDM party organizations across the country indicate that the MDM is likely to replace Renamo as the official opposition in 2014.”
+“However, high turn-out in MDM strongholds and existing MDM party organisations across the country indicate that the MDM is likely to replace Renamo as the official opposition in 2014.”

 Guebuza has said he will not stand for a third term in 2014 after completing two successive mandates, but Frelimo has not yet announced its presidential candidate, raising fears of political in-fighting leading up to the vote.